 Specifically, the Alcohol and Other Drug (AOD) Peer Health Educators are trained on the latest education and research related to the topic area.
 Past programming includes: WILD programming, You Don’t Need Pills to Pass, National Prescription Drug Take Back Day, What’s Up with Weed?, Alcohol and Athletic Performance, Great American Smoke-out, National Drug and Alcohol Facts Week, National Alcohol Screening Day, and Thirsty Thursdays.

 This online education program is a risk reduction course that all incoming students are required to complete.
-The Think About It program is launched through Everfi (formally CampusClarity).
-In the course, students examine the interconnected issues of substance abuse, sexual violence, and healthy relationships.
+The Alcohol EDU program is launched through EVERFI.
+In the course, students examine the topic of alcohol and other drug use on a college campus.
 The course is designed to help promote a healthier and safer campus environment for everyone.
-Part I of the course is completed prior to Move-In day for the fall.
-Part II and III are launched later in the semester.
-Visit Campus Clarity to learn more about the program.
+The course is launched in July and students are expected to complete it by campus move-in.
+Visit EVERFI to learn more about the program.